mkbabb/parse-that/docs/tranches/B/FINAL.md

 owner evidence `75d36ab` rejects the first signed-return packet before
 timing: `sepBy` masks sticky `-2` in all three child positions.
 Its exact 0.9564–1.1820× raw rows remain immutable but inadmissible, so they do not kill the conforming atom.
-Immutable P6-A1 is the active same-seat correction.
-No P4/P5/P6 evidence grants formation credit.
+A1 owner evidence `4f772fd` finds the next false-green: missing suggestion/secondary checkpoint counts, recovery-sync shadow/frontier drift, unasserted typed rows and an accepted-M2 self-comparison mislabeled native.
+A1's 0.8716–1.0327× raw rows are also inadmissible.
+Immutable P6-A2 is the active same-seat correction.
+No P4/P5/P6 evidence grants formation credit, and no renamed P7 may run without a new reached cost-removal edge.
 Root denominator `2bc4abb2…` makes 1,439 the active property/function/type scale and 1,653 the active unqualified full-Webref scale.
 A 753-property or shaped-mechanism result cannot claim full coverage.